Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 No doubt a publicity stunt at the time, but the Company was very proud of this telegram from Al Jolson demanding more stock of New Movie magazine in the Hollywood store in 1930.

 The firm's publicity team made great play of telegrams from the stars demanding that Woolworth stores carried more copies of the movie magazines to save them running out.
 One example of this was a cable from Al Jolson which was received on 20 Jan 1930.
-He complained that the Hollywood Stoe had already run out of The New Movie when he called to buy one.
+He complained that the Hollywood Store had already run out of The New Movie when he called to buy one.
 He demanded "Please print more" !

 Lumar Mickey Mouse Jigsaws, an early item of character merchandise in Woolworths from 1931. (© Disney, All Rights Reserved)